anjasmaradwisetiadi/master-duel-ruler/README.md

 ```
 php artisan migrate:fresh --seed # running migration seeder
 ```

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
-All security vulnerabilities will be promptly addressed.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).